If you’ve got One Day in Helsinki, Here is Your Perfect Itinerary!

 One Day in Helsinki

 To bring you the best Helsinki knowledge we could, we’ll let our local guide walk you through from here.
 That said, if you are planning to stay in Helsinki for more than just one day, you’ll need a place to sleep.
-Check Booking.com for the best hotel deals in Helsinki!
+You can check here for accommodation in Helsinki.
 Without further ado, here is Nick and his recommendations for one day in Helsinki!

 Start Your Day in Market Square